ErminSkalonja/Search-Pics-App/README.md

 # Search Pictures App

-React applications that is used to search some random pictures.
+React applications that is used to search some random pictures from unsplash api